Vicondrus/vicondrus.github.io/_news/announcement_12.md

 related_posts: false
 ---

-The <a href="https://www.promptprogram.org">Prompt Programming</a> platform now lets participants revise their solutions in the built-in code editor and share audio updates with automatic voice transcription, making dialogue-based problem solving smoother for studies and classroom pilots.
+The <a href="https://www.promptprogram.org">Prompt Programming</a> platform now lets participants revise their solutions in the built-in code editor and use their voice to interact with the LLM!